PLayerNightQueen16/YAML-Multi-Agent-Orchestrator/README.md

 1. YAML configuration is parsed and validated
 2. Agents are instantiated from declarative definitions
+3. Persistent shared memory is loaded at workflow start
-3. Workflow engine executes agents sequentially or in parallel
+4. Workflow engine executes agents sequentially or in parallel
+5. Agents optionally invoke tools declared in configuration
-4. Agent outputs are stored in shared context
+6. Agent outputs are stored in shared context
-5. Downstream agents automatically receive relevant context
+7. Downstream agents automatically receive relevant context
+8. Updated memory state is persisted after execution
-6. Final results are printed to the console
+9. Final results are printed to the console
-7. No orchestration logic is hardcoded.

 ---